Teaming up to provide comfort for kids

-At Children’s Hospitals and Clinics of Minnesota, the team takes an interdisciplinary approach to pain and symptom management, using drug and non-drug therapies.
+At Children’s Minnesota, the team takes an interdisciplinary approach to pain and symptom management, using drug and non-drug therapies.
 Families have an essential role in comforting a child, too.
 Our goal is to have staff and families work together to evaluate symptoms promptly and treat them effectively.

 As an interdisciplinary team, we have experts with all different types of backgrounds and expertise including: